samsherrawal/AzurePostGreSQLHOL/modules/module06/Ora2PG.md

 ## Schema Migration

 * Almost everything is exported :
-– table, constraint, index, sequence, trigger, view, tablespace, grant, type, partition – procedure, function, package, synonym, database link, materialized view, ...
+ - table, constraint, index, sequence, trigger, view, tablespace, grant, type, partition
+ - procedure, function, package, synonym, database link, materialized view, ...
-● but some are not exported and need adaptation :
+* Some are not exported and need adaptation :
-– IOT / Cluster indexes can be replaced by « CLUSTER table_name USING
+ - IOT / Cluster indexes can be replaced by « CLUSTER table_name USING index_name ».
-index_name ».
-– Bitmap indexes are internally build by PostgreSQL when needed.
+ - Bitmap indexes are internally build by PostgreSQL when needed.
-– Reverse indexes can be replaced by a trigram-based index (see pg_trgm) or a reverse() function based index and search.
+ - Reverse indexes can be replaced by a trigram-based index (see pg_trgm) or a reverse() function based index and search.
-– Type inheritance and type with member method are not supported – Global indexes over partitions are not supported
+ - Type inheritance and type with member method are not supported
+ - Global indexes over partitions are not supported
-– Global Temporary Table does not exists
+ - Global Temporary Table does not exists
-– Virtual Columns does not exists, use view instead
+ - Virtual Columns does not exists, use view instead
-– Compound triggers are not supported
+ - Compound triggers are not supported

 ## Data Migration